The Values Challenge For Schools

 The Values Challenge is a one-hour workshop designed to highlight the importance of values to your school and to help bring those values to life.
 The Values Challenge is designed to be easy to organise, highly motivating and effective.
 We hope you will find it useful, inspiring and enriching.

-This year, reflecting the World Values Day 2021 theme of Reconnecting, it challenges us to ask:
+This year, reflecting the World Values Day 2022 theme of Values for Community, it challenges us to ask:

 - To what extent are we really living our school’s values every day?